cjreynol/hs-scheme/README.md

 ## Next steps

-- Parse more than one expression.
-- Better test #true and #false parsing.
-I think I am currently leaving "rue" and "alse" unconsumed.
-- Fix parsing failure on missing start quote.
-This might be "working" but will instead fail on a full program file parse.
 - Get started on evaluation logic.
+- Look at utilizing lexing setup like the V2 tutorial.
+- I think megaparsec and replace most of my number parsing logic, and give floats for free.